KnowTheCode/debug-toolkit/readme.txt

 * Better PHP error interface from ([Whoops](http://filp.github.io/whoops/))
 * Better variable inspection - no need to use `var_dump`, `print_r`, or X-debug
 * An interactive way to back trace the program's execution order

-This plugin requires a minimum of PHP 5.6.

 == Better PHP Error Interface from Whoops ==